x

 • 2 1/4 cups (500 ml) milk;

-To make the sauce, you’ll need two pots (a little to prepare the roux, and one more for the milk) with a wooden spoon or spatula.
+To make the sauce, you’ll need two pots (one for preparing the roux and one for the milk) and a wooden spoon or spatula.
 A chinois may be necessary if it lumps.

-Start by boiling milk, and prepare the white roux in the same time.
-To do this, melt the butter in saucepan over low heat without letting it brown.
+Start by boiling the milk and preparing the white roux at the same time.
+To do this, melt the butter in a saucepan over low heat without letting it brown.
 Then add flour, stirring with a spatula or a wooden spoon.
-Let the roux cooling.
+Let the roux cool.

-Once the milk is boiled, gradually incorporate the roux, stirring constantly to prevent lumps form.
+Once the milk is boiled, gradually incorporate the roux, stirring constantly to prevent lumps from forming.
 Continue stirring to allow the sauce to thicken slowly.
 It is ready when it becomes creamy.

-Filter any lumps and then season with salt and pepper.
+Filter out any lumps, then season with salt and pepper.
 Nutmeg is essential since it has the particularity to enhance the flavor of the sauce.
 If it comes in the form of a nut, just grate.

 Tips for a successful béchamel sauce